 My publications have been assigned to the wrong person.
 Can this be corrected?

-Can I "claim" publications for several authors from my institutions via one account?
+Can I "claim" publications for several authors from my institution, publishing house, journal via one account?

 What is ORCID’s Collect & Connect Program, and what are the badges that BASE was awarded in this program?

 Collect & Connect is ORCID's integration and engagement program, which sets out best practices to clarify implementation goals and expectations across sectors, standardize the user experience, improve understanding of trust in connections between ORCID and other identifiers, increase the efficiency and quality of integrations, and help achieve ORCID's vision through a community approach.

 In the context of ORCID's Collect & Connect program, BASE was awarded the following badges:

 BASE authenticates ORCID iDs to ensure researchers are correctly identified in system.